varunsharma-co/Youtube-RAG/README.md

 I built this project to fix that.

-It is a semantic search engine for his entire YouTube channel.
+It is a semantic RAG search engine for his entire YouTube channel.

-You ask a question in plain English, and it finds the exact moments in his videos and gives you a straight answer.
+You ask a question in plain English.
+It scans hours of transcripts.
+And answers with the precise timestamps to the video(s).

+Under the hood, this RAG engine is containerized as a FastAPI app and deployed on Google Cloud Run.

+## 💻️ Demo

-You can check out this RAG engine in action using the link below:
+You can test out this RAG engine yourself using the link below:

 <p>
   <strong>➡️ <a href="https://varunsharma.co/projects/youtube-rag">Check out the Live Demo Here!</a></strong>